UWM is one of the nation’s top 131 research universities as recognized by the Carnegie Classification of Institutions of Higher Education.

 College of Nursing faculty are leaders in research, theory, teaching and practices in geriatric health care – a field that’s rapidly expanding its relevance, impact and employment opportunities as baby boomers age and life expectancies increase worldwide.
 New faculty and students with an interest in geriatrics might work closely with the Self Management Science Center.

 Through the College of Nursing and the Center for Global Health Equity, research efforts are focused on achieving health equity.
-Leaders in Global Health have expertise in HIV/AIDS prevention, maternal, reproductive and child health, gender-based violence and women’s empowerment, examining and addressing social, economical and political determinants of health on a global level, with a major focus on East Africa, Southern Africa, and Southeast Asia.
+Leaders have expertise in HIV/AIDS prevention, maternal, reproductive, and child health, gender-based violence, and women’s empowerment examining and addressing social, economical, and political determinants of health on a global level, with a major focus on East Africa, Southern Africa, and Southeast Asia.

 Faculty research engages in the implementation sciences with the goal to develop thought-provoking research and scholarship in the areas of Delivery and Development.
 This includes:

 Individuals and families stay healthier longer when they have the awareness and the tools to monitor their own health.
-Quality of life can go up, and healthcare costs can go down say College of Nursing researchers at the forefront of this relevant, multi-methodological center for the study of patient self-management.
-Visit the Self-Management Science Center.
+Quality of life can go up, and healthcare costs can go down say College of Nursing researchers.
+The UWM Self Management Science Center(SMSC) is at the forefront of this relevant, multi-methodological center for the study of patient self-management.